hmrc/partnership-identification-frontend/README.md

 ### Testing
 See the TestREADME for more information on how to use our stubs for testing

-## End-Points
+# End-Points
-### POST /journey

 ---
+## Creating the General Partnership journey
+### POST /general-partnership/journey

+---
-Creates a new journey, storing the journeyConfig against the journeyId.
+Creates a new journey for a General Partnership, storing the journeyConfig against the journeyId.
 #### Request:
 optServiceName will default to `Entity Validation Service` if the field is not provided.